Austronesian peoples: Tattooing

 In modern times, tattoos are usually associated with Polynesian culture, due to the highly influential accounts of James Cook in his explorations of the Pacific in the 18th century.
-Cook introduced the word "tattoo" (archaic: "tattaow", "tattow") into the English vocabulary, from Tahitian and Samoan tātau ("to tap").
-However, tattoos exist prominently in various other Austronesian groups prior to contacts with other cultures.
+Cook introduced the word "tattoo" (archaic: "tattaow", "tattow") into the English vocabulary from Tahitian and Samoan tātau ("to tap").
+However, tattoos existed prominently in various other Austronesian groups prior to contact with other cultures.

 Tattoos had various functions among Austronesian societies.
 Among men, they were strongly linked to the widespread practice of head-hunting raids.
-In head-hunting societies, tattoos were records of how many heads the warriors had taken in battle, and was part of the initiation rites into adulthood.
+In head-hunting societies, tattoos were records of how many heads the warrior had taken in battle, and they were part of the initiation rites into adulthood.
 The number and location of tattoos, therefore, were indicative of a warrior's status and prowess.

 Among the Indigenous Taiwanese, tattoos were present for both men and women.
-Among the Tayal people, facial tattoos are dominant.
-They indicated maturity and skill in weaving and farming for women, and skill in hunting and battle for men.
-Like in most of Austronesia, tattooing traditions in Taiwan have largely disappeared due to the Sinicization of native peoples after the Chinese colonization of Taiwan in the 17th century, as well as conversion to Christianity.
+Among the Atayal, facial tattoos were dominant.
+They indicated maturity and skill in weaving and farming for women and skill in hunting and battle for men.
+As in most of Austronesia, tattooing traditions in Taiwan have largely disappeared due to the Sinicization of native peoples after the Chinese colonization of the island in the 17th century, as well as conversion to Christianity.
 Most of the remaining tattoos are only found among elders.

-One of the earliest descriptions of Austronesian tattoos by Europeans was during the 16th century Spanish expeditions to the Philippines, beginning with the first voyage of circumnavigation by Ferdinand Magellan.
-The Spanish encountered the heavily tattooed Visayan people in the Visayas Islands, whom they named the "Pintados" (Spanish for "the painted ones").
+One of the earliest descriptions of Austronesian tattoos by Europeans was during the 16th-century Spanish expeditions to the Philippines, beginning with the first voyage of circumnavigation by Ferdinand Magellan.
+The Spanish encountered the heavily tattooed Visayan people in the Visayas Islands, whom they named the Pintados (Spanish for "the painted ones").
 However, Philippine tattooing traditions (batok) have mostly been lost as the natives of the islands converted to Christianity and Islam, though they are still practiced in isolated groups in the highlands of Luzon and Mindanao.
 Philippine tattoos were usually geometric patterns or stylized depictions of animals, plants, and human figures.
-Some of the few remaining traditional tattoos in the Philippines are from elders of the Igorot peoples.
+Some of the few remaining traditional tattoos in the Philippines are among elders of the Igorot peoples.
 Most of these were records of war exploits against the Japanese during World War II.

-Among the Māori of New Zealand, tattoos (moko) were originally carved into the skin using bone chisels (uhi) rather than through puncturing as in usual practice.
+Among the Māori of New Zealand, tattoos (moko) were originally carved into the skin using bone chisels (uhi) rather than through puncturing, as in usual practice.
 In addition to being pigmented, the skin was also left raised into ridges of swirling patterns.